-Another great example of a pitcher who used strength training, is the famous pitcher that they did the movie about called, “The Rookie.”
-Jim Morris was interviewed here on this site and he talks about his intense, heavy weight training program that he did religiously.
-You also have Roger Clemens, John Rocker and many other pitchers who had insane intense strength and conditioning programs.
-Any coach that would tell you strength training is a waste of time and will injury you, is clueless.
+Another great example of a pitcher who used strength training is the famous pitcher that they did the movie about called, “The Rookie.”
+Jim Morris was interviewed here on this site and he talks about his intense, heavy-weight training program that he did religiously.
+You also have Roger Clemens, John Rocker, and many other pitchers who had insane intense strength and conditioning programs.
+Any coach that would tell you strength training is a waste of time and will injure you, is clueless.
 Just do your research and you will discover immediately how effective strength and speed training is for pitchers.

 The Myths Behind Strength Training for Pitchers

 - Strength training will make a pitcher tight and less flexible.